-Stochastic Convergence of Persistence Landscapes and Silhouettes Frédéric Chazal INRIA Saclav France frederic.chazal@inria.fr Brittany Terese Fasy Fabrizio Lecci Dept of Computer Science Tulane Üniversity New Orleans, Louisiana brittany.fasy@alumni.duke.edu lecci@cmu.edu Department of Statistics Carnegie Mellon University Pittsburgh, Pennsylvania Larry Wasserman Department of Statistics Alessandro Rinaldo Department of Statistics Carnegie Mellon University Pittsburgh, Pennsylvania arinaldo@cmu.edu ABSTRACT Persistent homology is a widely used tool in Topological Data Analysis that encodes multiscale topological information as a multi-set of points in the plane called a persistence diagram.
-It is difficult to apply statistical theory directly to a random sample of diagrams.
-Instead, we can summarize the persistent homology with the persistence landscape, introduced by Bubenik, which converts a diagram into a well-behaved real-valued function.
-We investigate the statistical properties of landscapes, such as weak convergence of the average landscapes and convergence of the bootstrap.
-In addition, we introduce an alternate functional summary of persistent homology, which we call the silhouette, and derive an analogous statistical theory.
-Categories and Subject Descriptors G.2 [Probability and statistics]: Probabilistic Algorithms General Terms Algorithms, Theory, Measurement Keywords persistent homology, empirical processes, bootstrap INTRODUCTION 1.
+ABSTRACT.
+Persistent homology is a widely used tool in Topological Data Analysis that 5 encodes multi-scale topological information as a multiset of points in the plane called a 6 persistence diagram.
+It is difficult to apply statistical theory directly to a random sample 7 of diagrams.
+Instead, we summarize persistent homology with a persistence landscape, 8 introduced by Bubenik, which converts a diagram into a well-behaved real-valued function.
+We investigate the statistical properties of landscapes, such as weak convergence of the 10 average landscapes and convergence of the bootstrap.
+In addition, we introduce an alternate 11 functional summary of persistent homology, which we call the silhouette, and derive an 12 analogous statistical theory.
+13